dogacbasaran/Multiple-Audio-Alignment/README.md

 ## How to use the software

-There are 3 separate parts of the software; Multiresolution Alignment, Baseline - Fingerprinting based alignment and Evaluation.
+There are 3 separate parts of the software;

+1- Multiresolution multiple audio alignment software 2- Fingerprinting based multiple audio alignment software (Baseline) 3- Evaluation

-### Multiresolution Alignment Software
+### Multiresolution Multiple Audio Alignment Software

 The software consists of 5 Matlab files and is located under the folder "SMC_based_alignment".